our-story-media/ourstory-resources/doc_gen/quickstart/README.md

 <Leader>

-Every Our Story deployment requires devices with the Android Application installed.
+Every Indaba deployment requires devices with the Android Application installed.
 It's in the Play Store, and also as a download if you are using Titan.

 </Leader>